When a character on a TV show shares a detail of their heritage, upbringing, and backstory with the actor playing them.

 - An episode of Static Shock featured a villain named Replay, who was a former child star that had trouble getting work after his sitcom was cancelled.
 They got real-life former child star Neil Patrick Harris (who hadn't yet had his big comeback role with How I Met Your Mother) to voice the character.

 - A musical example.
-Tom Waits' song "Eyeball Kid", from the perspective of a freak show carnival barker showing off the kid, mentions the kid's birthday being "the seventh of December, 1949".
+Tom Waits' song "Eyeball Kid" from the album Mule Variations is shown from the perspective of a freak show carnival barker showing off the kid, mentions the kid's birthday being "the seventh of December, 1949".
 This is, of course, Tom Waits' own birthday.

 - Like his character Sheldon on The Big Bang Theory, Jim Parsons is a native Texan.

-- Additionally, Mayim Bialik holds a Ph.D in neuroscience, as does her character, Amy Farrah Fowler.
+- Additionally, Mayim Bialik holds a Ph.D in neuroscience, and her character, Amy Farrah Fowler, is a neurobiologist.

 - In one episode of The Simpsons, Dennis Weaver voices Buck McCoy, a former Western star who had a detective show in the '70s.
 Dennis Weaver himself, of course, was a former Western star who had a detective show in the '70s.